magpylib/magpylib/README.md

 print(H.round())  # --> [-94537. -35642. -14085.]  # in SI Units (A/m)

 # Position and orientation attributes of Magpylib objects can be vectors of
-# multiple positions/orientations refered to as "paths".
+# multiple positions/orientations referred to as "paths".
 When computing the
 # magnetic field of an object with a path, it is computed at every path index.
 cube.position = [(0, 0, -.02), (1, 0, -.02), (2, 0, -.02)]  # in SI Units (m)
 B = cube.getB(sensor)